The Definitive Silk Road Tour

 Start Point: Dushanbe Destination: Dushanbe

-Upon arrival at 3.30am and exiting the arrivals scrum via the CIP system to save hassles, it will take your driver only 5 minutes to whisk you to your 5* hotel.
-This is home from home for us when in Dushanbe.
-You’ll have plenty of time to enjoy more rustic accommodation later in this trip, so enjoy the pool, great food and central location today.
+This hotel is home from home for us when in Dushanbe.
+You’ll have plenty of time to enjoy more rustic accommodation later in this trip, but for now you can enjoy the rooftop pool, some great food and the urban offerings of the Tajik capital.

 To the Afghan border